Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: OBSERVATION AND DATA ANALYSIS

-\subsection{NuSTAR observation}
+\subsection{{\it NuSTAR} observation}

-On the 13th of June 2012, the Nuclear Spectroscopic Telescope Array (NuSTAR) was launched.
+On 2012 June 13, the Nuclear Spectroscopic Telescope Array ({\it NuSTAR}) was launched.
 This is the first X-ray orbital aiming telescope at energies beyond 10 keV.
-The observatory consists of two co-aligned identical X-ray telescope systems running in a broad energy range from 3 to 79 keV with an angular resolution of 18$^{\prime\prime}$ (FWHM) and half-power diameter (HPD) of 58$^{\prime\prime}$.
-The spectral energy resolution of 400 eV (FWHM) at 10 keV is provided by separate solid-state CdZnTe pixel detector units for each telescope, typically referred to as focal plane module A (FPMA) and B (FPMB) \citep{Ha13}.
-NuSTAR performed several observations of A 0535+262 throughout the outburst and an observation log was shown in Table \ref{tab:log_table}.
-The data was reduced using the {\tt NuSTARDAS pipeline} version v0.4.7 (2019-11-14) provided under {\tt HEASOFT} v6.27.2 with latest {\tt CALDB} version.
-We extracted light curves and spectra of the source and background using {\tt NUPRODUCTS} scripts provided by the {\tt NuSTARDAS pipeline} from circular regions with radii of 50$^{\prime\prime}$ and 90$^{\prime\prime}$ respectively.
+The observatory is made of two identical X-ray telescope modules that are co-aligned and running in a broad energy range 3--79 keV with an angular resolution of 18$^{\prime\prime}$ (full width at half maximum or FWHM) and half-power diameter (HPD) of 58$^{\prime\prime}$.
+Each solid-state CdZnTe pixel detector of each telescope (typically known as focal plane modules A (FPMA) and B (FPMB)) provides a spectral energy resolution of 400 eV (FWHM) at 10 keV \citep{Ha13}. {\it NuSTAR} performed several observations of 1A 0535+262 throughout the outburst and an observation log was given in Table \ref{tab:log_table}.
+The data were reduced using the {\tt NuSTARDAS pipeline} version 0.4.7 (2019-11-14) provided under {\tt HEASOFT} with latest {\tt CALDB} version.
+We extracted light curves and spectra of the source and background using {\tt NUPRODUCTS} scripts provided by the {\tt NuSTARDAS pipeline} from circular regions with radii of 50 and 90 arcsec, respectively.

-\subsection{NICER observation}
+\subsection{{\it NICER} observation}